|

 Insurance Services and Coverage Litigation Practice

 We author coverage opinions to assist insurers and insureds in assessing the existence and scope of coverage.
 We evaluate complex and high exposure claims to devise appropriate claim management strategies.
 We provide litigation counsel in declaratory judgment actions and in arbitrations addressing the applicability and/or interplay of coverage.
 We provide counsel in bad faith and extracontractual liability suits.
+We participate in the mediation of complex multi-party underlying actions to creatively resolve coverage disputes between an insured and its insurers or the priority of coverage disagreements between insurers.

 Our long-established relationships with major international insurers bring a depth of experience to the services we provide beyond coverage analysis.
 We draft policy language and forms for major carriers and provide counsel concerning claim handling procedures.
 The Group regularly counsels excess and umbrella insurers on coverage and claims strategies.
 We also serve as monitoring counsel, including the review of the reasonableness of the defense costs incurred by independent counsel.
 Our experience includes evaluating coverage for claims made under policies insuring: